-All three courses must be completed in one quarter.
-All distance learning materials will be posted on our web site and must be completed by the end of the quarter in which the student is officially registered.
+All three courses must be completed in one semester.
+All distance learning materials will be posted on the program web site and must be completed by the end of the semester in which the student is officially registered.
 It is possible, with permission from the course instructor, to get an early start on the course assignments.
 This can be done before being officially admitted and is highly recommended for anyone with a busy schedule.

 How do I get into the program?

 Anyone interested in this program should e-mail Sid Burks firstname.lastname@example.org for more information.
 It is highly recommended that potential students set-up an advising appointment.

 These courses are being offered "on demand" as a cohort.
 A minimum of 15 students are required to offer these courses.
 To be added to the cohort contact Sid Burks for further information.